-At Tanglewood, on Mahican land in Massachusetts, two hundred miles from my boyhood home sited five blocks from the mouth of the river that was Main Street to the Iroquois who kept their council fire twenty five miles upstream of Lake Ontario.
+At Tanglewood, on Mahican land in Massachusetts, two hundred miles from my boyhood home sited five blocks from the mouth of the river that was Main Street to Haudenosaunee and Onondaga Fire Keepers twenty five miles upstream of Lake Ontario.

-Ten years earlier, according to a reporter for the New York Sun, (1833-1950) my father was chased out of his comfort zone by Nazis in an airplane bearing down on “the first Allied airman, on the first Allied airstrip, east of the Rhine river.”* A few weeks later, Hitler was dead, then WWII ended, then the Baby Boom began.
+Ten years earlier, according to a report March 13, 1945 in a New York newspaper, my father was chased out of his comfort zone by Nazi Germans in an airplane bearing down on “the first American airman, on the first American airstrip, east of the Rhine river.”
+A few weeks later, Hitler was dead, then World War II ended, then the Baby Boom began.

 May we remind the New Zealand solon, and others with errant slurs, that some generations amount to more than demographic and marketing phenomena, and that we Baby Boomers come by our patriotism honestly, as it was our fathers who rescued the world from popular autocracy and racial madness.